ASAG-ISCAS/BdryReach/README.md

 plt::show();
 ```
 ### 2.2.6 Results Display
-**We employ both the BdryReach and CORA methods to compute the outer-approximation of the reachable set starting from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval 0 to 6.74 seconds.
-The blue region represents the results obtained by the BdryReach method, while the red region corresponds to the results from CORA Computations.
+**We employ both BdryReach and CORA to compute the outer-approximation of the reachable set starting from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval [0, 6.74] (in seconds).
+The blue region represents the results obtained by the BdryReach, while the red region corresponds to the results of CORA.
 It is evident that the outer-approximation computed by BdryReach exhibits significantly higher accuracy compared to CORA.**
 <p align="center">
   <img src=result_picture/2.2.6.png>
 </p>

 ## 2.3 Test Case for Inner-approximating Reachable sets
 **We also take the inner-approximation of the reachable set computation for the VanderPol model as an example.
-The file computes the inner-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s over the time interval 0 to 0.8s.
+The file computes the inner-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s over the time interval [0, 0.8] (in seconds).
 The specific file location is /examples/underVanderPol.cpp.**
 ### 2.3.1 Include Files

 ```cpp